Matrix Keypad code for use with Raspberry Pi

 Python Library for Matrix Keypads.
 Written and tested on a Model B Raspberry Pi.
 Supports both a 3x4 and 4x4 keypad included

-If the I2C Port expander MCP23017 or MCP23008 is being used on a RPi, the Adafruit Python library for I2C and the MCP will need to be installed.
+If the I2C Port expander MCP23017 or MCP23008 is being used, the Adafruit Python library for I2C and the MCP will need to be installed.

 You can clone the whole library like so: